-Number of people gaining access to an improved drinking water service due to USG assistance in fiscal year 2017USAID
+Number of people gaining access to sustainable drinking water services due to USG assistance in fiscal years 2018 and 2019USAID

-Number of people gaining access to an improved sanitation service due to USG assistance in fiscal year 2017USAID
+Number of people gaining access to sustainable sanitation services due to USG assistance in fiscal years 2018 and 2019USAID

 Number of countries that the CDC assisted with waterborne disease emergencies in 2017/2018.U.S.
 Centers For Disease Control And Prevention